 Last week we reviewed some of the most important ingredients for goal attainment.
 This week, we will delve deeper into what is perhaps the most important one of all; self-image.
-We touched on his in our last post when we stated that it is impossible to accomplish anything that is inconsistent with our self-image, i.e. the way we conceive of ourselves, and the things we believe about ourselves.
+We touched on this in our last post when we stated that it is impossible to accomplish anything that is inconsistent with our self-image, i.e. the way we conceive of ourselves, and the things we believe about ourselves.
 For example, if you want to fall in love with a suitable partner, but hold a deep-rooted belief that you are awkward, socially anxious, and essentially an undesirable person, no matter how badly you want it, or how aggressively you “put yourself out there,” it just won’t happen.
 And if it does, it likely won’t last.
-In this post, we will be offering some tips, or steps to help you uncover your potential subconscious beliefs about yourself, and work on replacing the negative ones with positive truths to rewire yourself for success.
+In this post, we will be offering some tips to help you uncover your subconscious negative beliefs about yourself, and work on replacing them with positive truths to rewire yourself for success.

-1. Relax and access your subconscious: okay, you might be rolling your eyes at this point, likening us to Freudian characters with a penchant for psychoanalysis, but I assure you this is not where we’re going with this.
-Freud’s theories do have their place in modern psychology, but what we are getting at here, is the idea that there is a part of our minds that we do not have immediate access to.
-This is the part that goes to work when we are asleep and dreaming, or that makes seemingly automatic decisions for us without our giving them rational thought.
-It could take years of psychotherapy (and research) to truly understand the depth of the subconscious mind, but there are some ways to facilitate accessing it.
-Because our objective here is to uncover unconscious beliefs about ourselves, the best way to bring such information to the surface is to engage in deep relaxation.
-When we vacate the mind and calm the body, by way of medication or relaxation exercises, for example, many important thoughts can materialize.
+1. Relax and access your subconscious: *disclaimer* we are not referring to Freudian psychoanalysis here.
+What we are getting at, is the idea that there is a part of our minds that we do not have immediate access to.
+This is the part that goes to work when we are asleep and dreaming, or that makes seemingly automatic decisions for us without giving them rational thought.
+It could take years of psychotherapy (and research) to truly understand the depths of the subconscious mind, however there are some ways to facilitate accessing it.
+Because our objective is to uncover unconscious beliefs about ourselves, the best way to bring such information to the surface is to engage in deep relaxation.
+When we vacate the mind and calm the body, by way of meditation or relaxation exercises, for example, many important thoughts can materialize.
 Some of the best creative ideas and “epiphanies” have come to individuals when they are relaxed and disengaged.
 Reflecting on your behaviour and entertaining plausible theories about yourself can also be helpful in revealing subconscious thoughts and beliefs.

 We hope this has helped shed some light on the great importance of self-image in goal achievement.
 Many of these principles were derived from world renown physician Maxwell Maltz’s theory of Psychocybernetics; an excellent system for achieving health, happiness, and success.
 We will be posting more articles on this topic throughout the course of the month in hopes of providing more valuable information on how to successfully accomplish the things that are most important to you in your life.